pkamra/recommendation-engine-full-stack/README.md

 - Execute the following on the terminal
 - `aws s3 cp s3://awesome2023-xxxxx/python_notebook/AWSWomenInEngineering2023_V2.ipynb .`

 #12) Double clicking the Jupyter Notebook will start the kernel.
 This process takes about 5 mins.
+After the kernel starts, execute the Jupyter notebook cells and start analyzing, cleaning and preparing the data so that its ready to be used as input for training the machine learning models.

 #13) Since the sklearn model is not a native sagemaker endpoint , but rather a  custom model being deployed in the sagemaker environment we will use the the sagemaker migration toolkit for deployment of the sklearn model as an endpoint in the Sagemaker environment.